How to Brine Your Turkey and Why You Should

 No one likes a dry turkey.
 We all want a juicy, moist turkey.
 That’s why we brine our turkeys.

-Brining changes the structure of the muscle tissues in the meat, allowing it to swell and absorb water and flavorings.
+Brining changes the structure of the meat’s muscle tissue, allowing it to swell and absorb water and flavorings.

-It also breaks down the proteins, resulting in a more tender turkey.
+It also breaks down the proteins, making the turkey more tender.
 This means that the result is a juicier bird despite the moisture loss during roasting and the long cooking time.

 Preparing Your Turkey

-The main logistical problem with brining is that you need a container that’s large enough to submerge your turkey in the brine, but that will fit in your refrigerator.
+The main logistical problem with brining is that you need a container large enough to submerge your turkey in brine, but that will fit in your refrigerator.

 Furthermore, from a food safety standpoint, it should be stored on the lowest shelf of the refrigerator so that any spills won’t contaminate the food below.

 You may use a stockpot, a bucket, or a roasting pan.
-The challenge is most fresh turkeys are too big and who has room in their refrigerator?
+The challenge is that most fresh turkeys are too big – and who has room in their refrigerator?

 I discovered years ago that an ice chest (cooler) is ideal.
 And since it’s colder in the garage than in the kitchen, that’s where we put the cooler overnight.

-Here are the steps to prepare for brining your turkey:
+Here are the steps to brine your turkey:

 - Place a large turkey bag in the clean cooler.